Box

 Incorrect Paper Size

 Using the wrong paper size is a common cause of printer jams.
-Printers can be surprisingly sensitive to paper dimensions—sometimes, even a millimetre difference can bring a print job to a halt.
-When this happens, you'll usually see an on-screen notification explaining the issue and offering instructions on how to resolve it.
+Printers can be surprisingly sensitive to paper dimensions—sometimes, even a millimetre difference can be the reason paper keeps jamming in the printer.
+When this happens, you'll usually see an on-screen notification explaining the issue and offering instructions on how to unjam the printer.
 Once you've cleared the jam, it's important to identify what caused the mismatch so you can correct it and prevent future disruptions.

 How to fix this issue?